 Experimental Results

-In CE11 [x], tests were evaluated versus the following two encoder configurations: 1) VTM-2.0.1 with ALF switched on 2) VTM-2.0.1 with ALF switched off.
+In CE11 [1], tests were evaluated versus the following two encoder configurations: 1) VTM-2.0.1 with ALF switched on 2) VTM-2.0.1 with ALF switched off.
 The proposed modifications were therefore evaluated in these two configurations as well.
 The summary results are presented below.
 The detailed results can be found in the attached excel files.